 Top Things to Do in Naxos Greece

-I love Chora Naxos, the main town of the island because it combines beautifully the characteristic Cycladic elements with medieval buildings.
-The seaside part of Chora and the port are welcoming you with lines of cafes and taverns and the nearby sandy beach of Agios Georgios is perfect for a quick dive.
+I have a special fondness for Chora Naxos, the island’s main town because it seamlessly blends the charming Cycladic features with medieval architecture.
+As you stroll through the coastal area of Chora and the port, you’ll be greeted by an array of cafes and taverns.
+And just a stone’s throw away, the sandy beach of Agios Georgios is perfect for a quick dive.

 Right above the port of Naxos Chora sits Kastro, a historic labyrinth area that dates back to the 13th century.
-As you enter the Kastro you will immediately find on your left the cylindrically-shaped 4-levels impressive Krispi Tower.
+As you enter the Kastro, you will immediately notice the cylindrically shaped Krispi Tower, standing four levels tall, with a really impressive view.

-Portara is one of the first things you see from afar while you are on your ferry arriving at Naxos port.
-The Portara (in Greek it means huge door) is the marble gate of an unfinished temple dedicated to the Apollo god in 522 BC.
+Portara is one of the first things you see from afar when arriving at Naxos port by ferry.
+The Portara, which means ‘huge door’ in Greek, is the marble gate of an unfinished temple dedicated to the god Apollo in 522 BCE.

-The Portara is located on the islet of Palatia and you can walk through a man-made bridge any time you wish.
-However, the best time to visit is during sunset.
-As it is located westward, it offers one of the most magical sunsets on the island.
-As this is a very popular post on Naxos, expect a lot of crowds, especially during July and August.
+The Portara is situated on the islet of Palatia, and you can access it via a stone bridge at any time.
+However, the best time to visit is during sunset, as it is located westward and offers one of the most magical sunsets on the island.
+Since this is a very popular spot on Naxos, you should expect large crowds, especially during July and August.

 Cocktail Bar Tip: